 3 – Split that amount of power between two heaters.
 This allows one heater to stay off if the other fails on.
 For example, if you want 150 watts total, you buy two 75-watt heaters.

 5 – Replace your heaters every 1-3 years.
 If you just use one or two of these methods, replace them every 1-2 years.
 If you are using all of these methods and therefore have more redundancy, you can go 2-3 years.
-But just waiting for your heaters to inevitably fail isn’t the way to go.
+But just waiting around for your heaters to inevitably fail isn’t the way to go.
 Replace them routinely before they are a problem so you have almost no risk of your heater failing and destroying your tank.
 They are cheap, especially compared to the value of your livestock in a fully stocked tank.
-It’s worth it. http://advancedaquariumconcepts.com/best-aquarium-heater/
+It’s worth it. https://advancedaquariumconcepts.com/best-aquarium-heater/

 Buoyancy problems can have multiple causes.
 It’s especially problematic in fancy goldfish because we took an elongated football-shaped body and bred it to be highly compressed and shaped like a tennis ball.
 This means the organs aren’t arranged the way they are naturally, so the digestive system, swim bladder, and swim bladder duct can all be compressed, have extra folds, or not even fill the area they do naturally.

 1 – It could be a digestive system problem.
 This could be because they get too much air when eating.
 Feed high quality sinking pellets.
 DO NOT SOAK FOODS, this removes water-soluble vitamins.
 Feed gel foods if sinking pellets are still problematic.

 2 – It could be a swim bladder infection.
 This could be caused by the swim bladder duct or swim bladder itself being infected.
 Make sure your water quality is good, do some extra water changes, make sure your filters aren’t neglected, and step up the weekly water changes to be larger.